JBris/ml_pipeline/README.md

 This repository contains a machine learning pipeline framework for running fruit size prediction experiments.

 Execute `init.sh` to initialise the pipeline tool.
-Several options are supported.
+Several additional options are supported.
 Run `init.sh -h` for help.

 Edit `.env` and `config.local.ini` to specify your local environment configuration as required.